wso2/demo-open-banking.github.io/concepts.md

     Card Based Payment Instrument Issuer (CBPII) is a PSP (ASPSP/TPP) that issues payment instruments based on cards.
 Those cards can be used to initiate a payment transaction between an ASPSP and another PSP.

-- Fintech: Fintech is another name for financial technology and is used to refer to a business that offers new and innovative financial services using software and modern technology.
+- Fintech: Fintech is another name for financial technology and is often used to refer to a business that offers new and innovative financial services using software and modern technology.

   Fintechs thrive to offer various financial services like money transfers, payments, and lending in fast and easy ways to keep up with the requirements of the modern-day, tech-savvy, digitally advanced customers.
 Due to this reason, Fintechs have become quite a competitive challenge to banks that have more rigid, process-oriented structures.